St Philip & St James, Old Noarlunga

 Services held by lamplight have been a feature over recent years, despite the connection of electricity by donation in about 1992.

-The church is currently closed, awaiting safety-related renovations, but the cemetery is still cared for lovingly.
+The church building is currently for sale, but the cemetery is still cared for lovingly.
 The building is State Heritage listed (1985) and the site is of significant interest.
 Recently, interested birdwatchers have suspended a nesting box on the tower to attract peregrine falcons.
 Fire fighters perform practice drill on the steep cliffs to the east of the church.

-The congregation of St Philip & St James is currently worshipping at St Margaret’s, McLaren Vale.
+The congregation of St Philip & St James is now worshipping at St Margaret’s, McLaren Vale.